 The day we went, visibility due to fog was only about 50 feet at Parker Mesa Overlook.
 So, when we got there, we didn’t couldn’t see anything except for whiteness in all directions.
-However, another hiker told us the view is normally spectacular from this point.

 We didn’t mind that we missed the view, because the fog and light drizzle kept us nice and cool.

 We were famished by the time we got back.
 If you want something close by, just drive inland on Sunset to the brand new Palisades Village and the surrounding area.
 It’s a charming area with lots of restaurants